openvinotoolkit/openvino/docs/ops/sequence/AUGRUSequence_10.md

 * *linear_before_reset*

   * **Description**: *linear_before_reset* flag denotes, if the output of hidden gate is multiplied by the reset gate before or after linear transformation.
-It behaves according to the *ONNX GRU* described in the [ONNX documentation](https://github.com/onnx/onnx/blob/master/docs/Operators.md#GRU).
   * **Range of values**: True or False
   * **Type**: `boolean`
   * **Default value**: False